Social Service Programs

 CalFresh (EBT): CalFresh, is also known as the federal SNAP (Supplemental Nutrition Assistance Program).
 It is for people with low-income who meet federal income eligibility rules and want to add to their budget to put healthy and nutritious food on the table.

 La Cienega Farmers Market is an authorized SNAP merchant, providing federal nutrition assistance to qualified recipients.
-Customers can swipe their EBT card at the information booth to purchase food stamp tokens to shop at the market.
-Certain restrictions apply.
-No change is given on tokens.
-Tokens are not to be exchanged for cash or other market currency.
+Customers who swipe their EBT card at the information booth will receive an additional (up to) $10 in Market Match coupons for fresh fruits and vegetables.
+Coupons are not to be exchanged for cash or other market currency

 Market Match (MM) is California’s healthy food incentive program, which matches CalFresh benefits at a limited number of participating farmers’ markets.
 Market Match funds are provided through federal grants received by the Ecology Center to address food insecurity among low-income shoppers.
 The MNP is one of five lead partners of the Ecology Center for Market Match in Los Angeles county and has been administrating Market Match for over eight years.
 La Cienega Farmers Market receives its Market Match funding from the Model Neighborhood Program (MNP), a local 501 (c)3 community improvement organization.